natenka/pyneng-book-en/docs/source/book/10_useful_functions/zip.rst

      'model': '4451',
      'vendor': 'Cisco'}

-In the example below there is a separate list which stores keys and a dictionary which stores  information about each device in form of list (to preserve order).
+In example below there is a separate list which stores keys and a dictionary which stores  information about each device in form of list (to preserve order).

 Collect them in dictionary with keys from list and information from dictionary *data*: